TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/machine/index.rst

    .. attribute:: state_map

-      A dictionary mapping states to elements of the state vector.
+      A dictionary mapping state names to elements of the state vector.

       :type: dict